BeltranBulbarella/reply_hackatlon/README.md

 ## Overview

-The Academic Course Assistant is a Streamlit web application that interacts with OpenAI's GPT models to provide detailed information about university courses.
+The **Academic and Career Assistant** is a Streamlit web application that interacts with OpenAI's GPT models to provide detailed information about university courses and personalized career guidance.

+### Academic Assistance

 By leveraging a simulated database of course data and student feedback, the assistant can:

 - Generate concise course summaries.
 - Assess the overall complexity of a course.